 In an ever-evolving construction industry landscape, having insights from those on the front lines is invaluable.
-The Construction Risk Connection Series by Procore Risk Advisors seeks to bridge the gap between curiosity and knowledge, providing a platform where industry professionals can get direct insights from leading experts.
+The Construction Risk Community series by Procore Risk Advisors seeks to bridge the gap between curiosity and knowledge, providing a platform where industry professionals can get direct insights from leading experts.

 Each edition of the series dives deep into pressing topics, trends, and challenges faced by construction companies.
 By posing pertinent questions to seasoned professionals with vast industry experience in insurance and risk management to surety bonding, we aim to shed light on areas that often remain shrouded in uncertainty.

 From diving into the complexities of insurance markets to understanding the nuances of risk management, data, or technology, our experts break down subjects into digestible insights.
-Whether you’re a construction company executive, developer, a project manager, or someone keen on industry insights, the Construction Risk Connection Series is your go-to resource for expert opinions and advice.
+Whether you’re a construction company executive, developer, a project manager, or someone keen on industry insights, the Construction Risk Community series is your go-to resource for expert opinions and advice.

 For this installment, Michael Dantuono, Procore Risk Advisor’s technical brokerage officer, discusses everything from builder’s risk insurance trends to how contractors can shield their balance sheets from significant uncovered losses.